albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ```
 home
     your_username
-        hubs-actions-runner     <- wrap up with some folder
+        hubs_projects     <- wrap up with some folder
             hubs                <- where you put gihub action runner
             reticulum           <- where you put gihub action runner
             dialog              <- where you put gihub action runner